docker/docs/content/manuals/security/for-admins/enforce-sign-in/methods.md

 linkTitle: Methods
 ---

-This page outlines the different ways you can enforce sign-in for Docker Desktop.
+This page outlines the different methods for enforcing sign-in for Docker Desktop.

 ## Registry key method (Windows only)